sf-wdi-22-23/modules-23/w04-associations-and-auth/d3-homework/README.md

 - [ ] make a button that allows you to delete a specific instance of a model
 - [ ] add a page where you can edit your model (or do it on the show page with AJAX)

-## Conclusion

-Have fun and ask questions!

 ## Submission

 You will submit all of your planning requirements in person to an instructor on Thursday morning.
 Please create physical (or electronic) documents for each item; projects will not be approved without instructors reviewing these.
+Have fun and ask questions!